Roasted Semolina (Rava / Sooji) With Wheat Bran

 - High iron content keeps bones strong and helps to beat anemia

-- Bran flakes are a rich source of fiber and aids in digestion
+- Bran flakes are a rich source of fibre and aids in digestion

-- Low glycemic index makes it ideal for people with high blood sugar
+- A low glycemic index makes it ideal for people with high blood sugar.
+It can also be used as a balanced food for diabetics.

 |Sr. No.||Parameters||Units||Results of Analysis|